Chaganti-Reddy/Monkey-Detection/README.md

 ## Error Handling

-Mostly you are supposed to get errors regarding imwrite to a particular folder, A that time you need to create respected folders in the main directory.
+Mostly you are supposed to get errors regarding cv2.imwrite() to a particular folder, At that time you need to create respected folders in the main directory.

 <br/>